vevepeter/webhook-reciever/README.md

 # Test webhooks, ez

-For testing the Vev Webhook, all that is needed is a file called `secret.js` located in the root folder that exports (default) your secret.
+For testing the Vev Webhook, all that is needed is a file called `secret.ts` located in the root folder that exports (default) your secret.

 [Read about Vev Webhooks here](https://help.vev.design/hosting/custom/webhook)